IP-VFC ST 2110 Network Video Configuration

 -

 All IP-VFCs can use the same multicast address if your receiver supports source-specific multicast.
 Otherwise, use unique addresses per card.
+In Quad mode you will need to set different multicast targets as all 4 streams all come from the same source IP.

 -